api3dao/oev-docs/docs/oev/searchers/oev-searching.md

 # OEV Searching

-We assume that a searcher has an MEV bot and is familiar with API3 OEV solution.
+We assume that a searcher has an existing MEV bot and is familiar with API3 OEV solution.
 Let's detail the steps to transition from MEV to OEV searching.

 ## Deposit funds